 She will also need a file drawer or bucket to file papers or ongoing projects.
 Older kids will need access to a computer, too.

 Designate a nearby shelf for a dictionary, a thesaurus, grammar book, and other references.

-During homework time, enforce the code of silence.
+During homework time, enforce a code of silence.
 No TV.
 No music.
 Impose an hour of quiet time on younger kids.

 Teach your child how to manage long-term projects by dividing them into smaller units.
 Get out the calendar and plan times that she will complete these units.
 Schedule them on the calendar.

-If there are no TV or gaming systems to be enjoyed after homework is finished, kids may be more inclined to devote the full time necessary to complete homework.
+Establish a TV-free zone during the week.
+If the kid knows there are no TV or computer games to be enjoyed after homework, he may be more inclined to devote a little more time to homework.